Where can I find those .gir files?

 Example

 We want to generate the wrapper for pango.
 It is related to GTK, so in order to get its .gir files, we use the recommended way.
-While being in the project folder git-tutorial, we add the gir-files repo as a submodule and set the branch of the submodule to master.
+While being in the project folder git-tutorial, we add the gir-files repo as a submodule and set the branch of the submodule to main.

 git submodule add https://github.com/gtk-rs/gir-files